-Name Characteristic ICT-based projects They are integrated and provide an opportunity to choose specific con- tent within the framework of a holistic theme, on the basis of which the development of information technologies should take place.
+Name Characteristic ICT-based They are integrated and provide an opportunity to choose specific conprojects tent within the framework of a holistic theme, on the basis of which the development of information technologies should take place.
 Dives One of the most interesting types of AFB associated with the organi- zation of training activities for a certain time period around a particu- lar subject, subject area, topic, problem.
 During the dive, a variety of scheduled and extracurricular activities are used, which, in fact, are combined into a single whole.
 Diving is an important part of project activities, sometimes it is difficult to draw a line between them.
-Information marathon This is a system of tasks, United by a specific topic, to solve which it is necessary to build a certain information processing technology.
-Games in the classroom and in extracurricular activities These are didactic games, they are focused on the study of a cer- tain material, without stress control of knowledge and contribute to a more attractive organization of the educational process for students.
+Information This is a system of tasks, United by a specific topic, to solve which marathon it is necessary to build a certain information processing technology.
+Games in the These are didactic games, they are focused on the study of a cerclassroom and tain material, without stress control of knowledge and contribute to a in extracurricular more attractive organization of the educational process for students. activities